dianavile/Code-Notes/JavaScript Array.md

 - d. __Array Properties and Methods__

 - e. __Array.length__
-You can find the length of an array by using its length property.
+Find the length of an array by using its length property.
 ```
 var donuts = ["glazed", "powdered", "sprinkled"];
 console.log(donuts.length);